Skip to content

 4.3 Link Aggregation (LACP)

 The previous sections covered redundancy for ring topologies.
-LACP addresses a different problem: not failure recovery, but bandwidth.
+LACP addresses a different issue: bandwidth, not recovery from outages.
 A single 1 Gbps uplink between a cell ring and the plant distribution switch becomes a bottleneck when multiple PLCs and HMIs generate traffic simultaneously.
-Link aggregation combines multiple physical links into one logical link without replacing any hardware.
+Link aggregation combines multiple physical links into 1 logical link without replacing any hardware.

-Link aggregation also provides redundancy.
-If one physical link fails, traffic continues on the remaining links.
+Link aggregation also delivers redundancy.
+When 1 physical link becomes inoperable, traffic continues on the remaining links.
 The failover is immediate and transparent to the application.

-LACP (Link Aggregation Control Protocol) (IEEE 802.3ad) is the standard protocol for negotiating link aggregation between two devices.
-It sends LACPDUs (LACP Data Units) to advertise capabilities and agree on which links to bundle.
-Understanding how traffic is distributed across the links is essential for setting realistic expectations.
+LACP (Link Aggregation Control Protocol) (IEEE 802.3ad) is the standard protocol for negotiating link aggregation between 2 devices.
+LACP sends LACPDUs (LACP Data Units) to advertise capabilities and agree on which links to bundle.
+Understanding how traffic distributes across the links is essential for setting realistic expectations.

-Traffic is distributed across member links using a hash of frame attributes.
-The hash ensures that all frames in the same flow use the same physical link, preserving frame ordering.
+Traffic distributes across member links using a hash of frame attributes.
+The hash places frames from the same flow on the same physical link, preserving frame ordering.

-A single flow always uses one physical link.
-Bandwidth multiplication occurs only when multiple flows are distributed across links.
-If all PLCs communicate with the same SCADA server and the hash produces the same result for all of them, all traffic goes to one link.
-This is the most common misconception about link aggregation: it does not multiply bandwidth for a single flow.
-It multiplies bandwidth across multiple flows.
+A single flow uses 1 physical link at a time.
+Bandwidth multiplication occurs only when multiple flows distribute across links.
+When the hash produces the same result for traffic from multiple PLCs to the same SCADA server, the traffic goes to 1 link.
+This is the most common misconception about link aggregation: link aggregation does not multiply bandwidth for a single flow.
+Link aggregation multiplies bandwidth across multiple flows.
 The LACP mode controls how the aggregation is negotiated and maintained.

 ModeBehavior

-On (static)Forces aggregation without LACP; no automatic failure detection
+On (static)Forces aggregation without LACP.
+No automatic detection of inoperable links.

-Use Active mode on both sides, or Active on one side and Passive on the other.
+Use Active mode on both sides, or Active on 1 side and Passive on the other.
 Do not use static On mode.
-It provides no automatic failure detection.
-If one link fails silently, the switch continues sending traffic to it.
+Static On mode has no automatic detection of inoperable links.
+When 1 link becomes silently inoperable, the switch continues sending traffic to the inoperable link.

 Hirschmann HiOS: